tshikaboom/libone/README.md

 Building and testing
 =
-This is an autotools-based project (thinking of porting this to Meson).
+This is an meson-based project.
 As such, invoking
 ```
-./configure
+meson build
-make
+ninja -C build
 ```
 would suffice to get this build.
 After that, doing `./src/conv/raw/one2raw <file.one>` would get you some output.